Making the Most of Kidney Beans

 - When water is bubbling, add 2 cups water.
 In a separate pot, put on 4 cups of water to boil.

-- In the meantime, joint your pig's tail.
+- In the meantime, join your pig's tail.
 Rinse once under running water.

 - Pinch off a dime-sized piece of the dough and roll it between your palms to form a snake, then add it to the stew peas.
 Keep making and adding the snake-like dumplings until the dough is used up.